Beiersdorf: The first steps

 The company was founded in 1882 by pharmacist Paul Beiersdorf in Hamburg and sold to Oscar Troplowitz in 1890.
-Paul C. Beiersdorf's patent for the manufacture of coated plasters, dated 28 March 1882, is regarded as the foundation date of the company.
+Paul Beiersdorf's patent for the manufacture of coated plasters, dated 28 March 1882, is regarded as the foundation date of the company.

 In 1909, their first lip care stick, named Labello, was launched.
 Troplowitz kept working with his scientific consultant Paul Gerson Unna and the German chemist Isaak Lifschütz on a new skin care cream.
 As Lifschütz found the emulsifier Eucerit (= "the beautiful wax"), the basic ingredient of the Nivea Crème was finally there, and they started selling the skin care cream in December 1911.

 The company kept growing: while in 1890 there were only eleven employees, in 1918 the company already employed about 500 people.
 In 1892 Troplowitz bought a property for the new company's headquarters and Beiersdorf moved to Hamburg-Eimsbuettel.
 Due to this, the company could switch to a mechanical system and to expand the product range.
 As Troplowitz kept networking internationally, the products became known worldwide.

-Dr. Oscar Troplowitz and his co-partner Dr. Otto Hanns Mankiewicz both died in 1918.
+Oscar Troplowitz and his co-partner Otto Hanns Mankiewicz both died in 1918.
 Due to this, Beiersdorf had to change its legal form.
 Finally, on 1 June 1922 the stock company P. Beiersdorf & Co.
 AG was founded.
 In the same year Hansaplast was released.
-In 1925, the design of the Nivea Crème tin was changed to the blue and white tin as we know it today.
+In 1925, the design of the Nivea Crème tin was changed to the blue and white tin which is still used.

 In 1928, the Beiersdorf stocks were dealt for the first time on the stock exchange in Hamburg.
 Globally, more than 20 production sites existed.
 Numerous products like shaving cream or shampoo were launched in the 1930s.
 When Beiersdorf celebrated its 50th company anniversary in 1932, it already employed more than 1.400 employees.
 In 1936, Tesa was introduced as umbrella brand for self-adhesive technology.
 The first product was the transparent self-adhesive film known as Tesa film.

 During the Second World War

-Due to the pressure of the Nazis, in 1933 Jewish board members – like the chairman Dr. Willy Jacobsohn – had to resign.
+Due to the pressure of the Nazis, in 1933 Jewish board members, such as the chairman Willy Jacobsohn, had to resign.
 Jacobsohn emigrated to Amsterdam and managed the international subsidiaries up to the year 1938 when he left Amsterdam and went to the US.
 During the Nazi regime, Carl Claussen was chairman and led the company through the difficult time.
 Elly Heuss-Knapp, married to Theodor Heuss and after the war the new First Lady of the Federal Republic of Germany, was a freelancer at Beiersdorf and responsible for important parts of the Nivea advertising.
 She took care of keeping the advertising messages free from Nazi ideology.
 After the war, most of the production sites and the administration building in Hamburg lay ruined.
 Furthermore, most of the international subsidiaries had been expropriated and Beiersdorf lost the Nivea trademark rights.
 In 1949, Beiersdorf generated a turnover of 30 million Deutsche Mark.